SidTheEngineer/StreamCloud/README.md

 ### Architecture

 Being a small enough project (and a demonstration of technical ability), I decided to not use a front-end framework and relied mainly on the newer features of ECMAScript alongside webpack to create a modular front-end.
 Experience working with React allowed me to model the front-end in a way that allows for reusable components.

-It is by no means as elegant as if I were to use a framework, however it gets the job done without many issues.
-For future improvements, I would most likely end up rewriting the application using React to make state management a lot easier throughout.
+Without relying on a framework, directly handling how state changes throughout the app reflect in the UX/UI and vice versa poised to be a bit cumbersome.
+For future improvements, I would most likely end up rewriting the application using React to make state management a lot cleaner throughout.

 ## Future Improvements